TernaryFortress/Privacy-Checklist/android.md

 Work Profile: https://www.android.com/enterprise/work-profile/

+I advise against using the Island app that's in the Play Store, as they collect all your data.

 Android has a "demo" work profile that you can configure on your phone.
 A work profile is like a second account on your phone.

 Android 14 gives you a disable button *for the work profile itself*.